Skip to Content

 Cool Temperatures and Humidity Levels

-3. Add a large water bowl to stabilize climate stability
+3. Add a large water bowl for climate stability, reducing stress with cool temperatures and correct humidity.

 Opaque Enclosures and Adequate Ventilation